paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 Especially with instrumental learning it is key to validate that what you want to learn actually helps you what you really want.
-An example of failing at this is getting an MBA to advance in their career only to discover it doesn't help them much after getting it.
-A good way to prevent this is the **expert interview**: find somebody who has what you want (e.g. great career) and ask them if they think your approach (e.g. get MBA) is a good one.
+An example of failing at this is somebody getting an MBA to advance in their career only to discover it doesn't help them much after getting it.
+A good way to prevent this is the **expert interview**: find somebody who has what you want (e.g. great career in your field) and ask them if they think your approach (e.g. get MBA) is a good one.
 Best do this face-to-face or video chat, not email, to not miss nuances.

 Expert interviews can also help with *intrinsic* learning goals.

 ### What

 How is the knowledge in your subject structured?
-Split knowledge in **concepts** (things that need to be understood), **facts** (things that need to be memorized) and **procedures** (things that need to be practiced).
+Split knowledge into **concepts** (things that need to be understood), **facts** (things that need to be memorized) and **procedures** (things that need to be practiced).
 Then **draw your map** by identifying the most challenging